awsdocs/amazon-connect-admin-guide/doc_source/enable-analytics.md

    You need both agent and customer call recordings to use Content Lens\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/set-recording-and-analytics-behavior.png)

 1. Select **Enable analytics**\.
 If you don't see this option, Contact Lens for Amazon Connect hasn't been enabled for your instance\.
-To enable it, see [Update Instance Settings](update-instance-settings.md)\.
+To enable it, see [Update instance settings](update-instance-settings.md)\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/set-recording-and-analytics-behavior2.png)

 1. Choose the language\.